 Hedgehog highways are gaps in fencing to allow the hedgehogs to forage for food in a much larger area; barriers between gardens are one of the main problems preventing hedgehogs finding enough natural food to eat.

-Our first request has gone out to Orion Homes who are currently building Bishop’s Gardens, but it’s never too late for existing gardens to join in:
+Our first request has gone out to Orion Homes who are built Bishop’s Gardens, but it’s never too late for existing gardens to join in:

 https://www.hedgehogstreet.org/wp-content/uploads/2019/01/HEMP.pdf